All Volunteers must be inducted by a Picton Dawn Chorus staff member before checking our traplines.

 The Dog Park:

-Kuri (Polynesian dog) - From the Canterbury Street entrance of the skate park to the dog park and back clockwise to the skate park.
+Kuri (Polynesian dog) - From the Canterbury Street entrance to the dog park heading clockwise to the skate park.

 The Wedge:

 Ponga - From the Link Pathway Lookout heading down the ridge towards Te mimi o kupe.
-A24s and sentinels and DOC200.
+A24s, Flipping Timmy Traps and DOC200.
 Off-track and only for agile volunteers.

 Totara - On the downhill side of the Queen Charlotte Drive between Shakespeare Bay and the Wedge.
 Must be done by bike.